-If you haven’t sat in front of a mirror while doing your full makeup routine and pretending you were filming a YouTube tutorial, you’re lying.
+If you haven’t sat in front of a mirror performing your full makeup routine while pretending you're filming a YouTube tutorial, you’re lying.
 I refuse to believe that you didn’t step by step explain your process to your imaginary millions of subscribers.

-In my little made up world, I am a beauty guru.
+In my little fantasy world, I am a beauty guru.
 An influencer of the best up-and-coming products.
 Makeup artists like James Charles could never.

 So for my next “challenge,” my next big video if you will, we are dipping into controversial territory: cheap makeup…drugstore makeup.
 The horror.

 Don’t Be Scared If Your Makeup Costs Under $100…

 In the era of TikTok, it seems as though now more than ever we are falling victim to consumerism and trend-following.
 I am no saint, I’m just as bad as the rest.
 I buy into everything I see with such haste you’d wonder if I were in control of my own body still.

 I love Sephora, but they feature high-end luxury brands that the average gal like me can’t afford to use regularly.
 While Charlotte Tilbury is my instant add-to-cart, my ride or die, it appears my wallet doesn’t feel the same way.

 Well, I’m here to advocate for the inexpensive, accessible makeup brands sold at your local drugstore, Walmart, etc. Because, believe it or not, we may have been brainwashed to believe that affordable makeup isn’t as effective as the luxury version.

 Unfortunately, this is incorrect.
 At the end of the day, it’s about the ingredients the brand uses that make a product special.

 With skincare, it may be more difficult to tell what’s really worth the money because results take time — with makeup, it’s an instant result that can ruin an entire brand’s reputation if insufficient.